LaxminarayanJena/Protractor/README.md

 The main difference between callbacks and promises is that with callbacks you tell the executing function what to do when the asynchronous task completes, whereas with promises the executing function returns a special object to you (the promise) and then you tell the promise what to do when the asynchronous task in call back we pass functions as parameters to other functions and call them inside the outer functions  </br>

+A callback in JavaScript is simply a function you pass to another function so it can run later. </br>

 ```

 javascript is synchronous- ajax(),settimeout() shows aysnchronous nature .
 java is synchronous-but Java supports multithreading,
 In synchronous programming, tasks are executed one after the other.
 Each task must complete before the next one begins.